 Clearly, Waterloo is an attractive destination for growing tech companies, big and small.
 Our high concentration of tech talent and thriving tech workforce growth are key factors for companies that choose to expand here.

-Partner and CTO of Inovia Captial (and former Head of Engineering at Google) Steve G. Woods says, “With a top talent market and a truly unique collaborative ecosystem, Waterloo is one of the best places in North America to grow a tech company.”
+Partner and CTO of Inovia Capital (and former Head of Engineering at Google) Steve G. Woods says, “With a top talent market and a truly unique collaborative ecosystem, Waterloo is one of the best places in North America to grow a tech company.”

 Data Point #2: Population growth

-Source: Lightcast, 2023.
-Population growth from 2017-2022 at the CD/MSA level; CBRE Scoring Tech Talent Report 2024
+Sources: Lightcast, 2025.
+Population growth from 2018-2023 at the CD/MSA level; CBRE Scoring Tech Talent Report 2025

 While Waterloo’s young population is growing, New York’s is dwindling.
 The city’s growth in both age demographics (20-30 and 30-40) is actually trending downward.
 These demographics represent young professionals and millennials, who make up the largest chunk of the workforce.